DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ibmcharts/ibm-odm-prod	21.3.0       	8.11.0.0   	IBM Operational Decision Manager
 ```

-You can now proceed to the [datasource secret's creation](#create-the-datasource-secrets-for-azure-postgresql).

 ### Create the datasource secrets for Google Cloud SQL PostgreSQL

 The Google Cloud SQL PostgreSQL connection will be done using [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java).